gramaziokohler/coding_architecture_hs23/assignments/A04-final-project/README.md

 Guidelines:

 - Brief description of your design.
 Can highlight concept, challenges faced, and discoveries made during the project.
+- Consider including small snippets of code that are interesting.
+Code should be formatted in monospaced font.
 - Main image of the project: rendered on white background without grid.
 - Optionally 2 or 3 additional images of the project
 - Use Landscape orientation